janvmusic/Learning/data-intensive-apps/chapter9.md

 #### **Capturing causal dependencies**
 To better understand the word: _causal_ let's define it as: Which Operation **happened before** which operation.

+This is called **_partial order_**

+Then when a replica processes an operation, it must ensure that all causally preceding operations have already been processed.

+In order to determine causal dependencies, we need some way of describing the "knowledge" of a node in the system.

+To keep the system with causal consistency, it needs to track causal dependencies across the entire db, not just for a single key.
+Version Vectors can be generalized to do this.

+The application needs to be aware of the "latest" version read by the application.

+### Sequence Number Ordering
+Although causality is an important theoretical concept, explicitly tracking all the data that has been read, would mean a large overhead.

+However, there's another option: _timestamps_ or _sequence numbers_.

+**Timestamps** needs to come from a _logical clock_, which is an algorithm to generate a sequence of numbers to identify operations, typically using counters that are incremented for every operation.

+These _timestamps_ are **compact** and provide a **total order**.

+Sequence numbers offers that if `operation A` happened before `operation B`, then `A` occurs before `B` in the total order.

+In DBs with a **single-leader replication**, the replication log defines a total order of write operations, that is consistent with causality.

+#### Non causal sequence number generators
+_What happens if we don't have a single leader?
+Who generates the sequence numbers?_

+There are options available for this case!
+- Each node can generate its own independent set of sequence numbers.
+(Odds and Pairs numbers)
+- Sequence number + timestamp from clock of the day

 ## Concepts
 **Eventual Consistency** => If you stop writing to a DB and wait for some unspecified length of time, then eventually all read requests will return the same value